dwarvesf/WeAreHiring/life/life-at-dwarves-with-an-tran.md

 “I realize that leading someone who is fresh out of school can have a big impact on their career path.
 Working together for a long time, their working style may start to resemble mine, and even their code style may reflect my mindset.
 I believe that is how I leave an influence in my role as a trailblazer.

 If you need advice or want to learn something specific or take additional courses to enhance your knowledge, I can provide you with my perspective.
 I share my insights and experiences based on what I have personally gone through.
 I won't share if I haven't experienced it myself.
 There's no secret formula, but I aim to build trust with you.
 Once you trust me, you'll be more inclined to listen to my advice”.

+---
+**Life at Dwarves** is a series of stories about people, perspectives and lives at the Dwarves Foundation.